Intermediate, Yoga

 7. Reduce anxiety and tension

 The One-Legged Chair pose combines elements of Awkward Chair Pose (Utkatasana) and Eye of the Needle Pose (Sucirandhrasana).
-It offers not only a balance challenge, but also serves as a stepping stone to advanced arm balances like Flying Pigeon Pose (Eka Pada Galavasana).
+It not only challenges balance but also prepares you for advanced arm balances like Flying Pigeon Pose (Eka Pada Galavasana).
 This pose can be incorporated into sequences that target hip opening, hamstring stretching, or lower body strengthening.

 Step-by-step Instructions